Mimickal/ReactionRoleBot/README.md

 ## Hosting your own instance
 [See the guide here](docs/hosting.md).

-If you are upgrading from version 1.x, [see the migration guide]( docs/migrate.md).
+If you are upgrading from version 1.x to 2.x, [follow this migration guide]( docs/migrate.md).

+If you are upgrading from version 2.x to 3.x, [follow this migration guide]( docs/migrate3.md).

 ## License
 Copyright 2020 [Mimickal](https://github.com/Mimickal)